knpuniversity/symfony2-rest/knpu/episode5/hal-json.md

 The advantage of having standards is that - since the entire Internet follows them - we can create a browser that understands the significance of the `<a>` tag, and renders them clickable.
-In theory, if all API's followed a standard, we could create clients more easily deal with the data.
+In theory, if all API's followed a standard, we could create clients that easily deal with the data.

 ## Updating Programmer to use the new Links